| |

 - 2.8

-- Joe's Nemesis, AKA Widowmaker, class II+ or III-
+- S-Curve, AKA Joe's Nemesis, class II+ or III-

-The left side contains a big drop followed by a right turn among
+The left side contains a steep drop followed by a sharp right turn

-rocks.
-The right side is a bit of a sneak route, dropping steeply
+At higher flows only, the right side is somewhat of a sneak route,

-but straight over a boulder bar.
-After the two routes meet, you
+dropping steeply over a boulder bar.
+After the two routes meet,

 200 meters or so.
 Some boaters have problems if they get messed up